DamianTadzik/to-do-list/server/startup-readme.md

 Alright, let's set you up to connect your local web page to the MySQL database provided by UST.
-Since your web page is local and you're dealing with client-side JavaScript, you'll need to create a server-side script that acts as an intermediary to handle database connections.
+Since your web page is local, and you're dealing with client-side JavaScript, you'll need to create a server-side script that acts as an intermediary to handle database connections.
 Here's a simplified example using Node.js and Express:

 1. Install Node.js